top of page

 While symptoms may change over time, it's possible for them to persist into adulthood and affect daily functioning.

-Managing ADHD requires ongoing effort and commitment, and individuals should work closely with a specialized team to develop a treatment plan that works for them.
+Managing ADHD requires ongoing effort and commitment, and individuals should work closely with a specialised team to develop a treatment plan that works for them.

 With the right support and treatment, individuals with ADHD can lead fulfilling and successful lives.